 Nitrogen in a lawn fertilizer may be in a slow-release or quick-release form.
 Quick-release formulations are less expensive and produce green coloration quicker, while slow-release formulations are less likely to burn the grass and create a more uniform lawn.
 High-nitrogen concentrations aren't always desirable; they make lush grass types such as Kentucky bluegrass, Bermudagrass and centipede grass grow so fast and become so dense that the blades quickly become blocked with thatch.

 Winter formulations designed to be applied in the fall often contain reduced amounts of nitrogen and more potassium and phosphorous.
-For example, in early spring, a 20-5-10 mixture gives the grass all it needs to recover from a freezing winter.
+For example, in early spring, a 20-5-10 mixture generally gives the grass all it needs to recover from a freezing winter.

 Choosing Your NPK Number

 If you want to give your lawn exactly what it needs, you have to know what's available in the soil and what's missing, and that calls for a soil test.
-You can conduct this test yourself with a kit you can buy at a garden center or online, but if you want the most accurate results, you should bring a soil sample to your local garden center or university extension service and have it tested in a lab.
+You can conduct this test yourself with a kit you can buy at a garden center or online, but if you want the most accurate results, you should take a soil sample to your local garden center or university extension service and have it tested in a lab.
 The advantage of lab testing is that you can also get recommendations for soil amendments for a healthy lawn.

 If you find the soil to be deficient in nitrogen, you'll want to use a high-nitrogen mixture, and you now have to choose between applying a liquid or granular formulation.
 Liquid fertilizers make nutrients available quickly, but they leach out of the soil more quickly and need more frequent replenishment.
 They also have more potential for environmental contamination.
 If the soil isn't deficient in nitrogen, a more balanced mixture, such as an 18-6-12 formulation, will produce a healthier lawn overall than would a high-nitrogen mixture.

-The soil test also tells you the soil acidity, which is an important parameter.
+The soil test also tells you the soil pH, which is an important parameter.
 Grass can't utilize the nutrients in the soil if the pH is too high or too low.
 Grass generally thrives when the pH is between 6.0 and 7.0, and if the test indicates acidic soil with a pH lower than that, an application of lime may be in order.
 Suspect acidic soil if the grass seems to be suffering while weeds are thriving.

 Organic vs. Synthetic Fertilizers